 When your license is suspended, you still have places you need to go.
 Getting to work, school, or the grocery store without a license in Houston is next to impossible.

 - Rely on Houston’s public transportation, which, though inexpensive, is incredibly time-consuming for most commuters.

 - Ask friends and coworkers for rides, which leaves you at the mercy of another person’s schedule.
 What happens if they have an emergency or get sick?
 You can’t miss work for a week because you don’t have a ride.

 - Take expensive taxis or rideshares, like Uber and Lyft.

 These DWI costs can add up quickly!
 Even for a 30-day suspension, just getting around without your license can cost anywhere from $60 to $1,800 or more, depending on your commute.
 An attorney can help you keep your license and save you the stress and expense of scrounging for rides.

 Vehicle Impound Fees

-Vehicles that are towed away and impounded by law enforcement will generally pay higher towing fees – between $200 and $400.
+Owners of vehicles that are towed away and impounded by law enforcement will generally pay higher towing fees – between $200 and $400.
 Also, consider that for every day your car is held on the impound lot, you will be charged about $25 per day as storage fees.
-Impound costs can add up quickly so contacting a DWI lawyer as fast as possible is the best way to avoid compounding charges.
+Impound costs can add up quickly, so contacting a DWI lawyer as fast as possible is the best way to avoid compounding charges.